The 5 best sales to shop this weekend

 Tackle your holiday shopping early with deals and expert advice delivered straight to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

-If fashion pieces are on their wish list, pick up discounted designer bags from Michael Kors and shop markdowns on best-selling shoes from Clarks.
-Meanwhile, get ready for holiday feasts with kitchen essentials from Sur La Table at up to 60% off.
+If fashion pieces are on their wish list, pick up discounted designer bags from Michael Kors and shop markdowns on customer-favorite clothing from Old Navy.
+Meanwhile, stock up on toys and pet accessories your pup will love and save on bedding, kitchen tools and more at Saatva and Bed Bath & Beyond.
 Keep scrolling to shop more can't-miss deals this weekend.

 Don’t get thwarted by shipping delays or sold-out favorites this holiday season.
 Sign up for our free weekly newsletter and get the product reviews, deals and holiday gift guides you need to start shopping now.